Learning Outcomes

 - Receipt of business money: DR Cash Sheet (Business), CR Client Ledger (Business).

-- Payment from client account: DR Client Ledger (Client), CR Cash Sheet (Client) – requires sufficient funds for that client.
+- Payment from client account: DR Client Ledger (Client), CR Cash Sheet (Client) – requires sufficient funds for that client and permitted purposes under Rule 5.1.

 - Payment from business account: DR Client Ledger (Business), CR Cash Sheet (Business).